Extreme weather

 Where has our summer gone and will it come back?

-In summer, more rain falls in thunderstorms but they aren’t strongly related to El Nino and can be very hard to predict, say University of Melbourne experts
+In summer, more of our rain falls in localised storms but they aren’t strongly related to El Nino and can be very hard to predict

 The new model powering faster flood predictions

-A new simplified hydrodynamic model by University of Melbourne researchers predicts flooding quickly – reducing flood forecasting time from days to seconds.
+A new simplified hydrodynamic model provides a practical and effective solution to predict flooding quickly – reducing forecasting time from days to seconds

 Rainfall is on the rise in northwest Australia

-University of Melbourne research finds warming oceans have altered a common weather pattern that brings monsoon rains across northern Australia
+Warming oceans have altered a common weather pattern that brings monsoon rains across northern Australia, causing a massive increase in rainfall in the northwest

 The climate change threat to our mental health

-It’s time to address the mental health impacts of climate change – as more people face more extreme weather events, say University of Melbourne experts.
+It’s time to address the mental health impacts of climate change to support more people in the face of more extreme weather events

 Designing homes for extreme weather

-The devastating effects of extreme weather mean we urgently need to design homes to protect human life and protect buildings says University of Melbourne expert
+The devastating effects of extreme weather mean we must design homes to protect human life and buildings.
+Failure to do so risks some areas becoming ‘uninsurable’

 To limit future flooding in Sydney, COP26 pledges need action

-Weather that led to Sydney's 2021 floods will likely increase by 80 per cent by the end of this Century, predicts new University of Melbourne-led research
+Weather events that led to Sydney’s 2021 floods will likely increase by 80 per cent by the end of the 21st Century under both high and moderate emissions scenarios.

 Extreme waves set to be bigger and more frequent